 Have you heard about the debate about what is more important, nature or nurture?
 Well, it is neither and it is both, one is not more important than the other.
 Let me give you one of my favorite examples.
 Let’s say that a child has in his or her genes the capacity of being very tall, very strong, very smart or all of the above.
 So far, so good, right?
 Now let’s suppose that, sadly, that child is raised under abuse, malnutrition, or is exposed to toxins or pathogenic organisms at any point of his or her development.
 That genetic potential will only be realized when the genes are present in a favorable environment.
 In this example, the incomplete fulfillment of the genetic potential is the best-case scenario.

 Sadly, even in these best-case scenarios, we may find that even when the child survives, the quality of life will be negatively affected in some ways.
-In the worst case scenarios, pregnancies fail to go full term precisely because the both the genetics of the fetus and the environment itself are incompatible with life.
+In the worst case scenarios, pregnancies (in fact, most pregnancies) fail to go full term precisely because the genetics of the fetus in the context of the environment itself is incompatible with life.

 Nobody knows exactly what causes autism.
-Personally, I compare it to cancer; yep, cancer.
+Personally, I compare it to cancer; yep, cancer (please PLEASE pretty please, before yelling at me about the previous statement please find out my reasons for hating autism).
 As you probably know, cancer is not a single disease.
-Rather, it is a series of diseases that share a specific trait, namely uncontrolled cell division with various degrees of severity.
-Similarly, I believe that autism is a series of diseases that share similar outcomes.
+Rather, cancer is a series of diseases that share a specific trait, namely uncontrolled cell division with various degrees of severity.
+Similarly, I believe that autism is a series of diseases that share similar outcomes (hence autism spectrum disorders).
 Several gene candidates that seem to be related to autism have been proposed, as well as several types of environmental factors, but I hope that I have convinced you that it is actually both, genes and the environment.
 We need research in BOTH of those areas if we ever hope to truly understand autism.

 Anyway, this means that at some point in my boy’s life, “something”, a toxic metal, a virus or something entirely different as yet unidentified, interacted with his nervous system at some level due to a genetic predisposition, changing it enough so a series of phenotypes, which we classify as “autism” were expressed in him.